 Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Smoking Cessation Medications up to a 180-day supply for elig ible medications.
-See the list in Smoking Cessation . limited to two attempts to stop smoking Retail or Mail Order Pharmacy The Plan pays 100% No copay Not covered Overseas Pharmacy Not applicable The Plan pays 100% No copay Anti-Obesity Medications Learn more at www.aetna.com/products/rxnonmedicare/data/2014/MISC/antiobesity.html. intiobesity.html.
-Retail or Mail Order Pharmacy The Plan pays 100% after applicable Tier Two and Tier Three copays Not covered
+See the list in Smoking Cessation . limited to two attempts to stop smoking Retail or Mail Order Pharmacy Plan pays 100% Not covered Overseas Pharmacy Not applicable Not covered Anti-Obesity Medications Learn more at www.aetna.com/products/rxnonmedicare/data/2014/MISC/antiobesity.html.
+Retail or Mail Order Pharmacy You pay deductible, then the Plan pays 100% Not covered Tier Two: Brand-Name Drug on the Preferred Drug List You pay deductible, then the Plan pays 65% per fill or refill Not covered Maximum: \$75 Tier Three: Brand-Name Drug Not on the Preferred Drug List You pay deductible, then the Plan pays 50% of the cost for each fill or refill Maximum: \$175 Not covered